Save 10% Automatically on 3+ Jars of Honey (Excludes Royales)

 Fourth: Dye Eggs

 Pour the dyes into clean jars and place your eggs inside each desired dye.
+These dyes will result in beautifully dyed eggs.
 We used large Mason jars and fit several eggs into each jar.
-The eggs should soak anywhere from thirty minutes to one hour for lighter colors.
+The eggs should soak for thirty minutes to one hour for lighter colors.
 The longer the eggs sit, the deeper the color.
-For vibrant colors, place the jars into your refrigerator, and allow them to sit overnight.
-When enough time has passed, remove the eggs from the jars, discard the liquid, and allow the eggs to dry on a wire cookie rack or in their carton.
+For vibrant colors, place the jars in your refrigerator and let them sit overnight.
+Once enough time has passed, remove the eggs from the jars, discard the liquid, and let the eggs dry on a wire cookie rack or in their carton.

 rubber banded egge dipping in dye